Mastro1/HarvestStat-Africa/README.md

 </details>

 ## How to contribute
-Contributions to this repository are welcome, including new data sources or improvements to the existing data.
+Contributions to this repository are welcome.
 To contribute, please create a pull request with a clear description of the changes proposed.

-## Contact
-- Please contact Donghoon Lee ([Donghoon.Lee@umanitoba.ca](Donghoon.Lee@umanitoba.ca) and Weston Anderson [Weston@umd.edu](Weston@umd.edu)) for any questions or collaborations.</br>
-- Users are encouraged to [open an issue](https://github.com/HarvestStat/HarvestStat/issues) for questions, feedback, or bug reports.

 ## License
 The data in this repository is licensed under the MIT License.